-Note that AIDs determine how data is retrieved from the card, while the RID component of the AID determines which TACs apply to this transaction.
-AIDs do not determine routing nor do they determine the processing performed by the acquiring host.
+Note that AIDs allow data to be retrieved from the card, while Terminal Action Codes (TACs), as defined by the payment networks, may be applied either to all AIDs starting with a particular RID or may apply to particular AIDs.
+AIDs by themselves do not determine routing nor do they determine the processing performed by the acquiring host.
 Refer to Section 5.1 for more information about Application Identifiers and routing.